programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 To learn more about classifiers and how to implement one, see Vilja Hulden's PH lesson ["Supervised Classification: The Naive Bayesian Returns to the Old Bailey"](http://programminghistorian.org/lessons/naive-bayesian) or Steven Bird, Ewan Klein, and Edward Loper's ["Learning to Classify Text"](http://www.nltk.org/book/ch06.html) in the [NTLK Book](http://www.nltk.org/book/).

 Accessing data and services on the web opens new possibilities and efficiencies for humanities research.
-While powerful, these APIs are often not aimed at scholarship and may not be appropriate or optimized for our inquiries.
+While powerful, these APIs are often not aimed at humanities scholarship and may not be appropriate or optimized for our inquiries.
 The training data may be incomplete, biased, or secret.
 We should always be asking questions about these aggregations and algorithms, thinking critically about the metrics they are capable of producing.
 This is not a new technical skill, but an application of the historian's traditional expertise, not unlike interrogating physical primary materials to unravel bias and read between the lines.
-Humanities scholars routinely synthesize and evaluate convoluted sources to reveal important narratives, and must carry that skill into digital realm.
+Humanities scholars routinely synthesize and evaluate convoluted sources to tell important narratives, and must carry that skill into digital realm.
 We can critically evaluate data sources, algorithms, and API services, as well as create new ones more suited to our questions and methods.

-With it's unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and a wonderfully fluid and playful approach to tabular data.
+With its unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and offers a wonderfully fluid and playful approach to tabular data.
 OpenRefine is a flexible, pragmatic tool that simplifies routine tasks and, when combined with domain knowledge, extends research capabilities.

 [^huynh]: David Huynh, "Google Refine", Computer-Assisted Reporting Conference 2011, [http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf](http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf).
 [^use]: As of July 2017, see [API Documentation](http://text-processing.com/docs/index.html).
 [^1]: Jacob Perkins, "Sentiment Analysis with Python NLTK Text Classification", [http://text-processing.com/demo/sentiment/](http://text-processing.com/demo/sentiment/).
 [^2]: Vivek Narayanan, Ishan Arora, and Arjun Bhatia, "Fast and accurate sentiment classification using an enhanced Naive Bayes model", 2013, [arXiv:1305.6143](https://arxiv.org/abs/1305.6143).